brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Added the plugin list to the (fatal) error handler display of the smokygrey skin.
     - [Bugfix] Wrong display of null and boolean default values in the code generation and method analysis.
     - [Bugfix] Display of wrong filename when a kreXX resource is not readable.
+    - [Bugfix] The registry will not return values that are considered empty().

 3.1.0
     - [Feature] Nearly complete rewrite of the backend module.